Buying Opinions: The Model

-After acquiring information, the agent sends a message to the principal, who then takes an action.
-The true state is eventually observable to both parties after the action is taken and can be contracted upon.
+After acquiring information, the agent sends a message to the principal.
+The true state is eventually observable to both parties after the principal’s value is realized and can be contracted upon.
 A contract specifies the set of messages available to the agent, and a transfer paid to the agent which can be contingent on both the realized state and the message sent.
 Formally, the principal proposes a pair $\left(M, t\right)$ consisting of a compact set of messages $M$ available to the agent, and a transfer $t \colon M \times \Theta \to \mathbb{R}$ ($t \colon M \times \Theta \to \mathbb{R}_+$ when the agent is protected by limited liability).
 We assume the principal's payoff is quasi-linear in the transfer.
-The agent's payoff is additive separable in her utility from the transfer and the cost of acquiring information, and she values the transfer according to a continuously differentiable and strictly increasing function (which is therefore invertible) $v$, with $v\left(0\right) = 0$.
+The agent's payoff is additive separable in his utility from the transfer and the cost of acquiring information, and he values the transfer according to a continuously differentiable, concave, and strictly increasing function $v$, with $v\left(0\right) = 0$.
 To ease presentation, transfer $t$ is expressed in utils.

-We further assume the agent has access to an outside option of value $v_0 \geq 0$, and there are two chances that she can leave with her outside option: she can choose not to accept the contract, or walk away after acquiring information by reporting nothing.\footnote{Alternatively, the agent may report ``I did not get anything.''}
+We further assume the agent has access to an outside option of value $v_0 \geq 0$, and that there are two chances for him to leave with his outside option: he can choose not to accept the contract, or walk away after acquiring information by reporting nothing.
+In doing so, the agent sends the ``null message,'' $\varnothing$.\footnote{More generally, the agent's outside option could derive from some salvage value for information that is an arbitrary upper semicontinuous function of the posterior $p\left(\mathbf{x}\right)$.
+In the supplementary appendix, we explain that this does not alter our analysis in a meaningful way.}

+Unless otherwise noted, we assume throughout that the principal suffers a penalty that is strictly greater than \(v_{0}\) if the agent takes his outside option.\footnote{This captures the cost of hiring a new agent, for example.} This ensures that it is not optimal for the principal to offer the agent a contract in which he ever takes his outside option.
+In the discussion following Theorem \ref{dramatic}, we argue that our framework can accommodate ``shoot the messenger'' contracts--in which the agent is asked to exit the relationship with positive probability on path--with ease.